 vegan recipes.
 They are a great addition to a raw food diet

 and can be soaked, blended and dehydrated into entrees that replicate traditionally served cooked foods such as:

-For long term storage purposes we recommend you keep your nuts and seeds in the fridge or freezer to preserve their nutrient content and guard against rancidity.
-Unshelled nuts and seeds can be stored without refrigeration for long periods of time when kept in a cool, dry dark environment.
+For long term storage purposes, we recommend you keep your nuts and seeds in the fridge or freezer to preserve their nutrient content and guard against rancidity.
+Unshelled nuts and seeds can be stored without refrigeration for long periods when kept in a cool, dry dark environment.